Maya moon goddess: The moon goddess in the Post-Classic and Classic periods

 In the three Post-Classic codices, the Moon Goddess is underrepresented.
 Instead, one finds almanacs devoted to what appears to be her terrestrial counterpart, the Goddess I ('White Woman').
 In Classic Maya art, however, the Moon Goddess occurs frequently.
 She is shown as a young woman holding her rabbit, and framed by the crescent of the waxing moon, which is her most important, identifying attribute.
 The Moon Goddess may also be sitting on a throne, alone (as in the Dresden codex), or behind god D (Itzamna).
 Although, in oral tradition, the goddess is often treated as the consort of the Sun Deity, Classic iconography does not insist on this (see Kinich Ahau).
 The lunar rabbit (perhaps a Trickster character) has an important role to play in a poorly understood episode involving the Moon Goddess, the Twins, the Maya maize god, and the aged god L. In some cases, the Moon Goddess is fused with the main Maya maize god, making it uncertain whether what one sees is a Moon Goddess with a maize aspect (that is, a maize-bringing moon), or a Maize God with a lunar aspect or function.

 Calendrical functions

-The Moon Goddess is the patroness of the month of Chʼen 'Well'. ("Moon has gone to her well" is an expression referring to New Moon.)
+The Moon Goddess is the patroness of the month of Chʼen 'Well'. ("Moon has gone to her well" is an expression referring to the new Moon.)
 She is also the patroness of one of the Venus 'years'.
 Her importance is reflected by the eclipse tables of the Dresden Codex and by the Lunar Series of the Long Count.
 Glyph C of the Lunar Series (indicating sequences of six lunations for purposes of eclipse prediction) connects her to other deities, such as the death god (God A), the Jaguar God of the Underworld, and, perhaps, the Maize God.